andyaiken/skirmish/docs/tasks.md

       * This flag should be reflected in the initiative list
     * Add missing effects
   * Implement AI so that monsters can take their turns
-  * Show turn log for current combatant, if it's a monster
-    * With a button to take each action in turn
+    * Add a button so that the user can perform each action in turn
 * Add a system for evaluating each action to ensure none is too powerful
   * Then extend this to ensure species / roles / backgrounds are equally matched
 * Add help / documentation to explain game rules